Hookkiring/MyoCAS/02_MyoCAS_Analysis/Readme.md

 # MyoCAS: Myotube Contraction Analysis System

-MyoCAS is a biomedical image-analysis pipeline for quantitative analysis of myotube contractility from time-lapse microscopy videos.
+MyoCAS is a image-analysis pipeline for quantitative analysis of myotube contractility from time-lapse microscopy videos.

 This repository contains two main scripts: